daturit/flutter_expand_view/flutter_expand_view/README.md

 # flutter_expand_view

-Flutter Intro Screen Onboarding is a flutter plugin that helps you make a cool intro for your app.
-Create intro has never been easier and faster
+Flutter Expansion Collapse view is a flutter plugin that helps you make a Expansion Collapse view.
+Create Expansion Collapse view has never been easier and faster

 ## Animation
 <p>